Fork me on GitHub

 Usage

 Overwitch contains two JACK clients.
-One is a D-Bus and systemd compatible hotplug service, which is used by the GUI application; and the other is a CLI application.
+One is a D-Bus and systemd compatible hotplug service what will manage all the connected devices, which is used by the GUI application; and the other is a single client CLI application.
 Additionally, a playing and recording utilities for the CLI are also included.

 Regarding the JACK clients, latency needs to be under control and it can be tuned with the following parameters.